labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step2.md

 Peak memory usage: 23.58 MB
 ```

-The exact numbers may vary, but you should see that the current memory usage is around 12 MB with a peak of about 24 MB.
+The exact numbers might be different on your system, but generally, you'll notice that the current memory usage is around 12 MB and the peak memory usage is about 24 MB.

 ## Method 2: Storing as a List of Strings

-Now, let's create another file `memory_test2.py` to test storing the data as a list of strings:
+Next, we'll test another way of storing the data.
+Create a new file named `memory_test2.py` in the same `/home/labex/project` directory.
+Open this file in the editor and add the following code.
+This code reads the file and stores each line as a separate string in a list, and then measures the memory usage.

 ```python
 # memory_test2.py